linkedintwitterfacebook

 New study shows how Atalante X fits seamlessly into rehabilitation workflows

-New study from Dr. Franco Molteni at Villa Beretta Research Rehabilitation Innovation Institute (VBRRII) shows how Atalante X fits seamlessly into existing rehabilitation workflows, with single-therapist sessions, rapid setup, and high patient throughput.
+A new case study from Dr. Franco Molteni and the Villa Beretta Rehabilitation Research Innovation Institute (VBRRII) illustrates how Atalante X can be effectively implemented into existing rehabilitation workflows, enabling single-therapist sessions, rapid setup, and a high volume of patient engagement.

 Matthieu Masselin, CEO of Wandercraft, emphasized the broader vision for rehabilitation: "At Wandercraft, we believe technology should restore and expand human possibility.
 The outcomes achieved at Villa Beretta show how Atalante X can redefine the rehabilitation journey — helping patients not only walk again but reclaim control, independence, and confidence in their daily lives."